 Freedom's important to a human Soul.

-Wherever you are in your spiritual travels is where Spirit has led you.
-I'm a teacher when you are ready.
-I offer a safe place, soul sistering, and support; a place to start.
+Wherever you are is where Spirit has led you.
+I'm a teacher, independent, and offer a safe place, and soul sistering; a place to start.

 Feed your soul; evolve, expand, and grow, spiritually, personally, creatively.
 Be happy, healthy, inspired.

-- Catholic Around the Edges (CATE) was a 4 a.m. inspiration.
+- Catholic at the Edges (CATE) was a 4 a.m. inspiration.
 I’m a cat mom and Catherine was my confirmation name; I took those as signs.

 Anne Wondra – WonderSpirit